DMSC-Instrument-Data/ansible-nicos/README.md

 Ansible installer for NICOS.
 Can also start and stop the NICOS services.

 ## Prerequisites
+Works on RedHat and Debian based Linux.

 Install the following software:
  - ansible (2.4.0 or higher)
  - git

-## Installing NICOS on a VM
+## Installing NICOS on a different machine (not localhost)
-Make sure that the ``hosts`` file points to the IP of the VM where NICOS is to be installed.
+Make sure that the ``hosts`` file points to the IP of the machine where NICOS is to be installed.

 The playbook ``install-nicos.yml`` sets up everything including:
  - installing NICOS